ianmcburnie/makeup/README.md

-# makeup
+# Makeup

-Collection of essential jQuery plugins for accessibility
+Collection of jQuery plugins for common accessibility patterns.